 But then what?
 This, is what I love.

 By taking parts of patterns, and using them together, you can create something truly custom.
-Something that whilst coming from various places, can be 100% your work.
-There are even books like, Lizzy Dabczynski’s Do-It-Yourself Stitch People Book which allows you to take tiny parts and combine them into one, creating a unique person, ever time.
+Something that whilst coming from various places can be 100% of your work.
+There are even books like Lizzy Dabczynski’s Do-It-Yourself Stitch People Book which allows you to take tiny parts and combine them into one, creating a unique person, ever time.
 This harks back to some of the previous things you might be doing too.
 Changing skin colors, or hair colors, or dress colors, are exactly the things you’ll be done.
 But you’ll also be picking outfits, faces, hair cuts and beyond.